imoscovitz/wittgenstein/README.md

 ## Requirements
 - pandas
 - numpy
+- python version>=3.6

 ## Usage

 Usage syntax is similar to sklearn's.
-The current version, however, does require that data be passed in as a Pandas DataFrame.

 Once you have loaded and split your data...
 ```python